timelyportfolio/rCharts_dimple/dimple_timeseries.md

 Even this early in it release, [dimplejs](http://dimplejs.org) is such a powerful and promising [d3](http://d3js.org) library that we decided to quickly make it available in [rCharts](http://rcharts.io/site).
 The first test was to recreate all (48) of the examples provided by [dimplejs](http://dimplejs.org/examples_index.html) with `rCharts`.
 Once we [completed those](http://timelyportfolio.github.io/rCharts_dimple/gallery/), we felt fairly satisfied that we had good coverage of the `dimplejs` API (easily one of the best [documented](https://github.com/PMSI-AlignAlytics/dimple/wiki)).
 We are aware of a couple missing items, but I really wanted to throw some real financial time series at it to see how well it might work in my real life as a portfolio manager.
+If you are not familiar with `rCharts`, you might want to see this [Quickstart](http://ramnathv.github.io/rCharts/).

+---
+### Get the Data

 Since bonds are a hot topic now, I thought some US Treasury Yield data from the St. Louis Federal Reserve (FRED) would make a nice subject.
 I will start very basic and build up to a still simple but slightly more complicated plot.
 As always, we first need data so we grab the data with `quantmod` `getSymbols()` and then merge it into one big `ust.xts` object.